xchjason/CovidPopulationModel/README.md

 - Edit the Google Sheet
   - Fill in the yellow cells to specify the desired US state and training period and test period
 - Run the model by opening the Google Colab notebook in Google Drive
-  - run the first cell: authorize Google Colab notebook to access the Google Drive directory
+  - run the 1st cell: authorize Google Colab notebook to access the Google Drive directory
-  - run the second cell: access the Google Drive directory from Google Colab notebook.
+  - run the 2nd cell: access the Google Drive directory from Google Colab notebook.
 (To see the location of the directory, check "Files" on the left side of the notebook)
-  - run the third cell: load in the model modules to the notebook
+  - run the 3rd cell: load in the model modules to the notebook
-  - run the fourth cell: enter the link of the sharable Google Sheet
+  - run the 4th cell: enter the link of the sharable Google Sheet
-  - run the fifth cell: load the default Rt and Vaccination Rate to Google Sheet so that user can edit.
+  - run the 5th cell: load the default Rt and Vaccination Rate to Google Sheet so that user can edit
+  - run the 6th cell: load in all parameters value to spreadsheet from json file
-  - run the sixth cell: train the model and make the prediction (point-wise estimate)
+  - run the 7th cell: train the model and make the prediction
     - Monitor the progress and verify expected output
     - The provided example finishes in about 5-10 minutes
     - After finishing, a diagnostic plot of the forecasted daily hospital admissions over time (as well as other quantities) is displayed
     - Check the InfluxCountsByCompartment sheet in Google Sheet to inspect detailed values produced by the forecast and displayed in the plot.
 Check the Param sheet to inspect exact values of learned parameters.
-   - run the seventh cell: user can customize parameters in AllParam in Google Sheet and generate new json file that contains the latest customized parameters.
-After a new json file is generated, user can go back to run sixth cell to make projection with new parameters.
+   - run the 8th cell: user can customize parameters in AllParam in Google Sheet and generate new json file that contains the latest customized parameters.
+After a new json file is generated, user can go back to run sixth cell to make projection with new parameters
-   - run the eighth cell: enter other state in Setting in Google Sheet, the program automatically adjusts the transfer ratio and make projections for the other selected state with current learned parameters.
+   - run the 9th cell: enter other state in Setting in Google Sheet, the program automatically adjusts the transfer ratio and make projections for the other selected state with current learned parameters
+   - run the 10th cell: project with user-customized ratios
+   - run the 11th cell: users can change parameter values in user interface sheet (Durations(Vax), Durations(Unvax), Transitions) and sync the changed values on AllParam sheet.

 ## Detailed Guide to Google Sheet